FlominatorTM/WikiTree/README.md

 ### WikipediaDeLocationCategories
 generates template code for creating a category when being on place article in German Wikipedia

+### WikipediaItLocationCategories
+generates template code for creating a category when being on place article in Italian Wikipedia

 ### WikiTreeCountDescendants
 displays the number of descendants (per generation and in total) when being on "Descendant List" like https://www.wikitree.com/genealogy/Molesworth-Descendants-131